ssbc/ssb-subset-replication-spec/README.md

 Status: Design phase

-This module comes from the desire to synchronize a subset of a SSB log.
+This module aims to provide methods for synchronizing a subset of one or more SSB feeds.
 The main motivation is to enable faster initial sync by only replicating a certain subset of messages that can then be supplimented with a frontier sync such as [EBT].

+Feeds in SSB can contain multiple subset of messages, this could be messages of a certain type (eg. contact or chess moves) or could be private messages pertaining to a private group.
+One could argue that it might be better to have multiple feeds for different applications, but for private groups there is an added security benefit that it is harder to see when you are communicating with which group if you are part of multiple without having to add random noise.

 In classical SSB, feeds up to a hops count (normally 2 or 3) is replicated in full.
-The good thing about this is that any node has a full replica of the feeds it is interested in, so the only way of having network partitions (where a subset of the network and thus potentially feeds is unavailable) is by having that part of the network (as defined by hops) go offline faster than new nodes come in.
+This means that any node has a full replica of the feeds it is interested in, so the only way of having network partitions (where a subset of the network and thus potentially feeds is unavailable) is by having that part of the network (as defined by hops) go offline faster than new nodes come in (the churn rate).
 Nodes might go offline for an extended period of time or never come back.
 This is somewhat mitigated by pubs.

-Partial replication has a similar problem but on a different axis where a node might be offline for a while and once it comes back all the nodes it connects with only store a partial replica that does not overlap on the frontier.
+Partial replication has a similar problem but on a different axis where a node might be offline for a while and once it comes back all the nodes it connects to only store a partial replica that does not overlap on the frontier.
 In this case the old node would need to go into a mode similar to initial replication.
 It can use its existing subset of data of say contact messages to only request changes for